MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 Prerequisites:
 1. [Download a template to use for data import](https://docs.microsoft.com/power-platform/admin/download-template-data-import).
 2. Select **Case Contact** when prompted to select the record type for which template is needed.
 3. Add **Case Contact** data to the data file just downloaded.
-The **Case Contact** entity contains the following fields that should be updated in the data file:
+The **Case Contact** entity contains the following attributes that should be updated in the data file:<br>
-**Comment** - Any additional information as required.
+**Comment** - Any additional information as required.<br>
-**Employee** - This is the name of the employee to be added as a case contact.
+**Employee** - This is the name of the employee to be added as a case contact and must match the Full Name attribute on their corresponding **Employee** record.<br>
-**Employee Case** - This is the case number of the case to associate the new case contacts.
+**Employee Case** - This is the case number of the case to associate the new case contacts and must match the Case Number attribute.<br>
-**Risk Assessment** - Use the provided picklist to specify as required.
+**Risk Assessment** - Use the provided picklist to specify as required.<br>
-Please note, your organization may have extended the entity to include additional attributes.
-Consultant your system administrator to ensure all required data is entered appropriately.
+Please note, your organization may have extended or modified the **Case Contact** entity.
+Consultant your system administrator to ensure all required data is entered appropriately. <br>
 4. Save this file with a meaningful name and in a location that you will reference in the next section.

 Steps to import **Case Contact** data: